adageo/summit-2021/content/home/deadlines.md

 -   Assignment of challenges to teams: **Monday 29th November** afternoon
 -   Final solutions: **Thursday 2nd December 2021**
 -   Results: **Friday 3th, 2021**

+Go to [challenges and the instructions](/summit-2021/challenges) for more information.